 Legal Process Outsourcing / Service-Firm

-Legal Outsourcing Services for Law Firms & In-House Teams
+Legal Process Outsourcing for Law Firms & In-House Teams

 Outsource contract drafting, legal research, document review, and litigation support to a U.S.-based legal process outsourcing provider.
 Work product is returned to your firm for review under your Rule 5.3 supervision, scoped at intake, and quoted against the workload, the practice-area lane, and the timing window.